Zncl2222/pyfastexcel/README.md

 ```

-You can also using the `FastWriter` or `NormalWriter` which was the
+You can also using the `StreamWriter` which was the
-subclass of `Workbook` to write excel row by row, see the more in documentations [quickstart](https://pyfastexcel.readthedocs.io/en/stable/quickstart/).
+subclass of `Workbook` to write excel row by row, see more in [StreamWriter](https://pyfastexcel.readthedocs.io/en/stable/writer/).

 ## Documentation